Skip to content

 Direct bookings are the most profitable

-Building direct demand is the long-term strategic priority for any serious operator
+Building direct demand is the long-term priority for any serious operator

-Local SEO and Google Business Profile for each property or grouping of properties
+Local SEO and a Google Business Profile for each property or group of properties

 OTA channel optimisation

 For most operators, OTAs are essential for filling inventory.
-The optimisation matters because the commission structure punishes poor performance.
+Optimisation matters because the commission structure punishes poor performance.

 The OTA mechanics:

 Listing copy optimised for the platform's search.
-Both algorithms reward listings with detailed descriptions, complete amenity lists, accurate categorisation, and recent activity.
+Both algorithms reward detailed descriptions, complete amenity lists, accurate categorisation, and recent activity.

-Pricing strategy that matches the platform's dynamics.
+Pricing that matches the platform's dynamics.
 Static pricing across all platforms produces poor returns.
-Dynamic pricing that responds to demand, day of week, and lead time produces 15 to 30 percent revenue uplift.
+Dynamic pricing responds to demand, day of week, and lead time.
+It produces a 15 to 30 percent revenue uplift.

 Review velocity.
-Same principles as for any review platform.
-Aim for high response rate and active management of reviews on the platform.
+The principles are the same as any review platform.
+Aim for a high response rate and active management of reviews.

 Corporate channel marketing

-The corporate channel is where many London serviced apartment operators find their most profitable bookings: longer stays, higher predictability, lower acquisition cost over time.
+The corporate channel is where many London serviced apartment operators find their most profitable bookings.
+It means longer stays, higher predictability, and lower acquisition cost over time.

 The mechanics:

 Get on the right corporate aggregator platforms.
-SilverDoor, TheSqua.re, and Synergy Global Housing have specific application and approval processes.
+SilverDoor, TheSqua.re, and Synergy Global Housing each have an application and approval process.
 The setup work pays back over years.

 Sign up to corporate negotiated rates.
-Major employers negotiate annual rates with multiple operators.
-Being on the approved list at HSBC, Goldman Sachs, KPMG, and similar drives volume.
+Major employers negotiate annual rates with several operators.
+Being on the approved list at HSBC, Goldman Sachs, KPMG, and similar firms drives volume.

 Attend the corporate housing trade shows.
-CHPA Annual Conference, RES Forum, Worldwide ERC events.
-These are where the relationships are built.
+The CHPA Annual Conference, RES Forum, and Worldwide ERC events.
+This is where the relationships are built.

 Specialist sales effort.
-The corporate channel typically requires a dedicated salesperson focused on relationship-building rather than reactive enquiries.
+The corporate channel usually needs a dedicated salesperson.
+They focus on building relationships, not reacting to enquiries.

 Byter DigitalMarketing